-THE GORGE — “Our mission is to build a resilient and inclusive food system that improves the health and well-being of our community,” reads the mission statement of Gorge Gleaning, a local nonprofit run by Gorge Growers.
+THE GORGE — “Our mission is to build a resilient and inclusive food system that improves the health and well-being of our community,” reads the mission statement of Gorge Grown Food Network, the nonprofit that runs Gorge Gleaning.
 In 2015, the participants of the Ford Family Leadership Training Program in Hood River began the gleaning project as part of their program, and soon after passed it off to Gorge Grown Food Network.

 When a glean opens, the sign-up form goes out — and you have to be quick about it because spots fill up fast.
 Volunteers are sent the address the day of the glean and spend a few hours picking fruit or vegetables.
 The produce is then weighed, and volunteers are able to keep up to half what they picked.
 Gorge Gleaning has a relationship with several orchards and private gardens they harvest each year, but they are looking for more.